cognisant/Docs.DevelopmentProcess/docs/code-style/javascript.md

 }
 ```

-#### Webpack
+#### webpack

-If [Webpack](https://webpack.js.org) is being used to build the web project, the plugin `eslint-loader` can be utilized to run ESLint against the files without having to also use an npm script.
-It can be run using the following rule.
+If [webpack](https://webpack.js.org) is being used to build the web project, the plugin `eslint-loader` can be utilized to run ESLint against the files without having to also use an npm script.
+It should be installed using `npm install -D eslint-loader`, then the following rule should be added to the webpack config to use the plugin.

 ```
 rules: [